remotion-dev/remotion/packages/docs/docs/lambda/serverless-framework-integration.md

 ## Notes

-- The deployment of remotion Lambda is configured to be deployed only to `ap-southeast-2` region to simplify the project, adjust this in the code at [region.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-app/src/infra/regions.ts).
+- The deployment of Remotion Lambda is configured to be deployed only to `ap-southeast-2` region to simplify the project, adjust this in the code at [region.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-app/src/infra/regions.ts).

 ## See also